Safety crime: Safety crime cases

-Definitional debate
+Defining safety crime

-Since Sutherland highlighted the concept of crime in business in the 1940s, crimes of this nature are usually contested and marginalised in academic, political, and public discourse.
+Since Sutherland highlighted the concept of crime in business in the 1940s, crimes of this nature are usually contested and marginalised in academic, political, and public discourse, as discourse typically focuses on traditional street crimes like assault.
 At the time, for instance, Tappan disagreed with Sutherland's white-collar crime concept on the grounds that Sutherland used the criminal label before official adjudication, and therefore entered a sphere of moralising that clashed with the legal system.
-Tappan's critique demonstrates the ontology of crime is based on subjective legal and political motives.
-It is this subjective nature of crime that facilitates contention and barriers to universally accepted definitions - particularly for new suggestions of crime.

-The 1972 North American Watergate scandal prompted a re-emergence of academic literature on business-related crime.
-Throughout the 1970s to 1990s a range of academics pursued white-collar crime-esque research, such as: occupational crime, economic crime, organized crime, commercial crime, crimes at the top, crimes of the powerful crimes in the suites, elite deviance, crimes of capital, business crime, organisational crime, and corporate crime.
-These terms are not simply semantic disputes as almost all of these concepts refer to different types of crime in the workplace.
-This plethora of different topics did not lead to widespread recognition or understanding, as these terms are often used interchangeably whilst referring to disparate types of crime.
+The 1972 Watergate scandal prompted a re-emergence of academic literature on business-related crime.
+Throughout the 1970s to 1990s academics pursued occupational crime, economic crime, organized crime, commercial crime, crimes at the top, crimes of the powerful crimes in the suites, elite deviance, crimes of capital, business crime, organisational crime, and corporate crime.
+Almost all of these concepts refer to different types of crime in the workplace.

-Tombs and Whyte use Pearce and Tombs' corporate crime definition below, with the addition of "violations of law by employers that either do, or have the potential to, cause sudden death or injury as a result of work-related activities", to define safety crime:
+Alongside Tombs and Whyte defining safety crimes as deaths or injuries resulting from work-related activities, they use Pearce and Tombs' corporate crime definition to define safety crime as:

 Illegal acts or omissions, punishable by the state under administrative, civil or criminal law which are the result of deliberate decision making or culpable negligence within a legitimate formal organisation.
 These acts or omissions are based in legitimate, formal, business organisations, made in accordance with the normative goals, standard operating procedures, and/or cultural norms of the organisation, and are intended to benefit the corporation itself.

-By referring to sudden death or injury, this safety crime definition excludes health and safety offences that cause pernicious harms from illnesses and diseases.
-Tombs and Whyte separate occupational injury offences from occupational health offences because of the disparate nature and symptoms of these crimes.
-Notably, it is easier to assess injury offences than health offences, since the latter typically involve a more complex contestable causal chain and thus greater difficulty in identifying the burden of proof.
+By referring to sudden death or injury, this safety crime definition excludes workplace health and safety transgressions that cause pernicious harms from illnesses and diseases.
+Tombs and Whyte separate occupational injury from occupational health harms due to their disparate nature and symptoms.
+That is, injuries are more identifiable and accountable than health harms.
+Health issues typically involve a more complex contestable causal chain over a long period of time.
+In legal terms it is easier to achieve the burden of proof for occupational injuries than occupational health harms.

 Tombs and Whyte's introduction of the safety crime term has not achieved widespread recognition in academic, political, or public discourse.
 The term safety crime has only been used by Alvesalo and Whyte, Tombs and Whyte, and Alvesalo et al. When studies refer to workplace health and safety offences, they are more likely to use the term corporate crime and thereby also inadvertently refer to financial crime, state crime, or environmental crime.
-Overall, academics agree that the study of safety crime continues to be marginalised in most criminal justice systems.